wes-chen/build-a-website/lesson-01/README.md

 Why you should believe what I say:

--   I was also in high school three years ago
+-   I was also in high school two years ago

 If you have any suggestions, please open a pull request on this repo and make it better ;)